aws-geospatial/amazon-location-mobile-auth-sdk-ios/README.md

 # Amazon Location Service Mobile Authentication SDK for iOS

 These utilities help you authenticate when when making [Amazon Location Service](https://aws.amazon.com/location/) API calls from their iOS applications.
-This specifically helps when using [Amazon Cognito](https://docs.aws.amazon.com/location/latest/developerguide/authenticating-using-cognito.html) or [API keys](https://docs.aws.amazon.com/location/latest/developerguide/using-apikeys.html) as the authentication method.
+This specifically helps when using [Amazon Cognito](https://docs.aws.amazon.com/location/latest/developerguide/authenticating-using-cognito.html) as the authentication method.

 ## Installation